-Complete applications are to be submitted by the first Tuesday of the month prior to the Board meeting.
-If the MCD office is closed on a day which 310 applications must be turned in, the application will be accepted the next day.
+Complete applications are to be submitted by the first Tuesday of the month by 3:00 pm prior to the Board meeting.

 Review and decision on application takes place at the regular board meeting, the third Tuesday of each month.
 See District Calendar for meeting time, location, and date.
 Some meetings may be cancelled if they occur on the same day as a holiday, or if a quorum of the board will not be present.

 1st Tuesday of the Month: 310 applications & violations due to the MCD office by 3:00 PM.

 3rd Tuesday of the Month: Board Meeting where decisions will be made.